An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: Impact on cosmological inference

 where $\Delta d_L^{\mathrm{Sk}}$ encodes the fractional deviation induced by the anisotropic local geometry along the line of sight.

-To quantify the significance of these deviations, we adopt a bootstrapping approach and generate one thousand mock realisations of the CF4 smoothed reconstructions, each of which is then modelled using the proposed multi-$\Lambda$-Szekeres description.
-For each CF4 realisation, we extract a corresponding $H_q$ map, from which we compute the luminosity-distance corrections for the SNe~Ia sample.
-For each supernova, we then assign the correction to the luminosity distance---and its associated uncertainty---as the mean, $\bar{\Delta} d_L^{\Lambda\text{-Sk}}$, and standard deviation, $\sigma_{d_L}^{\mathrm{Sk}}$, of the corrected distances across all realisations of the HAMLET CF4 reconstructions.
+To quantify the significance of these deviations, we adopt a bootstrapping approach and generate one thousand mock realisations of the CF4 smoothed reconstructions.
+As the CF4 coarse-grained fields provide a mean value and a $1\sigma$ uncertainty for both the density contrast and PV fields in each voxel, we build an ensemble by sampling these quantities independently voxel-by-voxel (i.e., a Monte--Carlo error propagation at the field level).
+We then model each CF4 realisation using the proposed multi-$\Lambda$-Szekeres description, and extract a corresponding $H_q$ map, from which we compute the luminosity-distance corrections for the SNe~Ia sample.
+For each supernova, we then assign the correction to the luminosity distance and its associated uncertainty as the mean, $\bar{\Delta} d_L^{\Lambda\text{-Sk}}$, and standard deviation, $\sigma_{\Delta d_L}^{\mathrm{Sk}}$, respectively, of the corrected distances across all realisations of the HAMLET CF4 reconstructions.

-In Fig.~\ref{fig:Hubdiag} we show the comparison of the $d_L$ predictions for the SNe~Ia sample obtained from the $\Lambda$-Szekeres reconstruction (averaged over all the realisations), a fiducial FLRW cosmology,\footnote{ Here, the fiducial distances in the FLRW cosmology for a given $z$ are computed using a standard cosmographic expansion up to quadratic order in redshift.
-We fix the cosmographic parameters to $H_0 = 73~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $q_0 = -0.45$. } and a PV-corrected FLRW background.
+In Fig.~\ref{fig:Hubdiag} we show the comparison of the $d_L$ predictions for the SNe~Ia sample obtained from the $\Lambda$-Szekeres reconstruction (averaged over all the realisations), a fiducial FLRW cosmology\footnote{ Here, the fiducial distances in the FLRW cosmology for a given $z$ are computed using a standard cosmographic expansion up to second order in redshift.
+We fix the cosmographic parameters to $H_0 = 73~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and $q_0 = -0.45$. }, and a PV-corrected FLRW background.
 Interestingly, the distribution of luminosity distances in the $\Lambda$-Szekeres description directly suggests an average infall within the Pantheon+ SNe~Ia sub-sample at redshift $z \approx 0.04$, as was also noted in~\cite{Sorrenti_2024} following a cosmographic analysis of the Pantheon+ sample.
 Furthermore, we see that the $\Lambda$-Szekeres predictions align with those of the PV-corrected fiducial cosmology at the lowest redshifts, while they increasingly deviate as $z$ grows, signalling the cumulative impact of inhomogeneities on the light propagation.
 This divergence reflects the fact that quasilocal variations in the expansion field can accumulate with distance—mirroring the anisotropic geometry of the local Universe—and thereby producing progressively stronger departures from the homogeneous FLRW expectation at higher redshifts along specific directions.